-Matheson offers the full range of ISE listing services, including investment funds and debt securities listing.
+Matheson offers the full range of Euronext Dublin listing services, including investment funds and debt securities listing.
 As a full service law firm, Matheson offers clients the convenience of having their legal and listing requirements dealt with seamlessly within one firm.
-As an ISE approved listing agent, Matheson enables clients to enhance their investment fund or debt offering's potential by listing on the ISE.
+As a Euronext Dublin approved listing agent, Matheson enables clients to enhance their investment fund or debt offering's potential by listing on Euronext Dublin.

-Role of Legal Advisors
+4.9 Role of Legal Advisors